guettli/programming-guidelines/README.rst

 I think it helps to write a diary.
 Sitting down and writing about the last days help you to reflect the things you did.
 I found out that late (age of 40).
 A diary is fun to read several months later.
-I try to do it at least once a week. have three types of diaries: One on facebook readable for everyone.
+I try to do it at least once a week.
+I have three types of diaries: One on facebook readable for everyone.
 It contains things from my daily life, written in german.
 There is one on google-plus which contains IT topics (open source, python, linux, PostgreSQL), written in english and readable by everyone.